 Instructions

-- Once the pan is hot add the onions, oil and salt.
+- Cook the onions for 5 minutes on medium heat.
+Once the pan is hot add the onions, oil and salt.
 Toss well so the onions are evenly coated with the oil and salt.
-Cook for five minutes over medium heat until the onions start to soften and some begin to brown.
-Once this happens turn the burner to low to medium heat (halfway between low heat and medium heat) and cook for 30 minutes.
-Continue to toss the onions every couple minutes as they cook on low to medium heat.
-Keep the onions in one even layer throughout the cooking process so all onion slices are touching the pan.
+Cook for 5 minutes over medium heat until the onions start to soften and some begin to brown.

-- Turn the burner as low as it can go and cook for another 25-30 minutes until golden brown and crispy.
+- Reduce to low heat and cook for 25-30 minutes.
+Turn the burner as low as it can go and cook until golden brown and crispy.
 Toss every couple of minutes to brown the onions evenly.

-- Once the onions are all golden brown throughout each entire slice you can use immediately.
+- Serve immediately (or allow to cool for more crispiness).
 I like to turn off the burner and allow them to cool to room temperature on the pan before using or storing.
-This helps them crisp up nicely.

 Notes